 When you meet with an employee to discuss performance issues, pay attention to the tone of your voice.
-If you sound gruff or stern, the employee might think you are being too critical without offering any constructive feedback.
+If you sound irritated or stern, the employee might think you are being too critical without offering any constructive feedback.

 Address Problems in Confidence